contrast-zone/t-rewriter.js/README.md

 ##### atomic expressions

-Our grammar will be composed of atomic expressions that include *literals* in a form of quoted [strings](https://en.wikipedia.org/wiki/String_literal) or [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) enclosed between a pair of `/` characters, *identifiers* noted as unquoted strings, *equivalent identifiers* prefixed by al `@`, and finally, the starting atom `Goal` that is a necessary compound of the most general *expression logic* ruleset.
+Our grammar will be composed of atomic expressions that include *literals* in a form of [strings](https://en.wikipedia.org/wiki/String_literal) enclosed between a pair of `"` characters, or [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) enclosed between a pair of `/` characters, *identifiers* noted as unquoted strings, *equivalent identifiers* prefixed by al `@`, and finally, the starting atom `Goal` that is a necessary compound of the most general *expression logic* ruleset.

 ##### sequences